Exponential Lower Bounds for Polytopes in Combinatorial Optimization: Quantum Communication and PSD Factorizations

 Note that if $M$ is a 0/1-matrix then we may take $N=M$, hence any low-rank 0/1-matrix can be computed in expectation by an efficient quantum protocol.
-We obtain the following corollary (implicit in Theorem 4.2 of Gouveia et al. \cite{GouveiaParriloThomas2010}) which also implies a compact (i.e., polynomial size) semidefinite EF for the stable set polytope of perfect graphs, reproving the previously known result by Lov\'asz~\cite{Lovasz79,Lovasz03}.
-We point out that the result still holds when $\dim(P)+2$ is replaced by $\dim(P)+1$, see \cite{GouveiaParriloThomas2011}.
-(This difference is due to normalization.)
+If this~$M$ is the slack matrix for a polytope $P\subseteq\mathbb{R}^d$, then it is easy to see that its rank is at most $d+1$: the slack $M_{ij}=b_i-A_iv_j$ of a constraint $A_i x\leqslant b_i$ w.r.t.\ a point $v_j \in P$ can be written as the inner product between the two $(d+1)$-dimensional vectors $(b_i,-A_i)$ and~$(1,v_j)$.
+We thus obtain the following corollary (implicit in Theorem 4.2 of \cite{GouveiaParriloThomas2010}) which also implies a compact (i.e., polynomial size) semidefinite EF for the stable set polytope of perfect graphs, reproving the previously known result by Lov\'asz~\cite{Lovasz79,Lovasz03}.
+We point out that the result still holds when $\dim(P)+2$ is replaced by $\dim(P)+1$, see \cite{GouveiaParriloThomas2011}; this difference is due to normalization.

 \begin{cor} Let \(P\) be a polytope such that \(S(P)\) is a 0/1 matrix.
 Then \(\xcp(P) \leqslant \dim(P) + 2.\) \end{cor}